realA10001986/Flux-Capacitor/README.md

 ## Home Assistant / MQTT

-The FC supports MQTT protocol versions 3.1.1 and 5.0 for the following features:
+The FC supports MQTT protocol versions 3.1.1 and 5.0.

 ### Control the FC via MQTT